How to prepare an excellent cover letter for consulting

 How long should a cover letter be?

-A little more than half a page; concentrate on the essentials.
+Slightly more than half a page; focus on the essentials.

-Should I send a separate letter to each firm?
+Should I send a different cover letter for each firm?

 Yes.
-Personalizing it shows real interest and prepares you for the Fit interview.
+Customizing it demonstrates genuine interest and prepares you for the Fit interview.

-Should I repeat what is already on my CV?
+Should I repeat what is already on my resume?

-No. Use the letter to explain key motivations and accomplishments.
+No. Use the cover letter to explain your motivations and key achievements.

-Only if they add value; otherwise, they are already on the CV.
+Only if they add value; otherwise, they are already in your resume.

-Should I address the letter to someone specific?
+Should I address the letter to a specific person?

-Whenever possible.
-Research who to address it to; if not, use a correct generic salutation.
+Whenever possible, research who to address it to.
+If you can't find a specific name, use a correct generic greeting.

 Is it better to send the letter in English or Spanish?